wilsonmar/gapi-node/README.md

 > Notice there are three functions provided by the API (**insert** a new short URL, **get** the long URL, and **list** the URLs).
 Because Google manages shortened URLs with authentication, Google can report the creation time and other analytics when it expands short URLs.

-4. Authorize requests using OAuth 2.0 by clicking the OFF switch to turn it ON.
+4. <a name="Authorize_API"></a> Authorize requests using OAuth 2.0 by clicking/sliding the OFF switch to turn it ON.

 ...   ![Google URLS API Auth](http://www.merc.tv/img/fig/goo.oauth2.scopes.png "Google URLS API Auth ")